princeton-nlp/SWE-agent/docs/installation/index.md

     ---

     Run SWE-agent using GitHub codespaces.
-All necessary packages will be pre-installedn in an in-browser VSCode environment.
+All necessary packages will be pre-installed in an in-browser VSCode environment.

     [:octicons-arrow-right-24: Get started](codespaces.md)